-Company recently discovered large scale copper porphyry system
+The Company recently discovered large-scale copper porphyry system.

-Kendal project interpreted footprint of hydrothermal system is defined by an extensive zone of relative high conductivity (resistivity low).
+Resistivity slice at 200m ASL.
+Interpreted footprint of Kendal hydrothermal system defined by an extensive zone of relative conductivity

 The strongest portion of the resistivity high geophysical feature identified on the Moly Fork trend remains untested.

-Area immediately east of Kendal Ridge hosts breccias with copper/moly mineralization and high-grade hypogene chalcocite veining with select grades of up to 27.5% copper.
+Area immediately east of Kendal Ridge hosts breccias with copper-molybdenum mineralization and high-grade hypogene chalcocite veining with select grades of up to 27.5% copper.

 Areas with high resistivity and subdued magnetic responses within the Kendal Ridge zone appear closely associated with altered porphyry intrusions, hosting multiple generations of complex porphyry-style veins and variable alteration.